 To replenish the nitrogen in your soil, you may have to do more than just add compost, especially if you often grow many of the crops listed above.

-Here are few ideas for boosting your nitrogen levels:
+Here are a few ideas for boosting your nitrogen levels:

 - Composted manure, especially poultry manure